Angelians

 Jodi greeted the boy with a cheery “Howdy!”
 Then, she said over her shoulder to Luis, “See you down there.”

-The lunchroom was a modern, light-filled space, its glass walls looking out over a lush garden.
+Finally, he made it to the cafeteria.
+It was a modern, light-filled space, its glass walls looking out over a waterfall, pond, and lush garden.
 It offered a rich menu from hot comfort food, to thick sandwiches, to Chinese noodle dishes.
 The tables were populated by both doctors and patients, as the Institute’s founders had specified.
 The shared dining space gave doctors a connection with their patients and their families.
 And it gave the patients a sense of their physicians’ total dedication to their care.

 Luis chose a pasta carbonara and sparkling water, and found a table where he could see Jodi come from the checkout kiosk.
 She arrived after fifteen minutes with a sandwich and lemonade, gave him a warm kiss, and settled in across from him.
 She smiled at a colleague who passed, reminding Luis of the warmth of that smile and the characteristic small, pale spot on her front tooth from the fluoridation of the water where she had grown up.
 Her smile was always a sunny event.